grych/drab/README.md

 Drab - Access the browser User Interface from the Server Side.
 No Javascript programming needed anymore!

-Drab extends Phoenix Framework to "remote control" UI on the browser live.
-The idea is to move all User Interface login to the server-side, to eliminate Javascript on the client and Ajax calls.
+Drab extends Phoenix Framework to "remote control" UI on the browser, live.
+The idea is to move all User Interface logic to the server-side, to eliminate Javascript and Ajax calls.

 ## Teaser